The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 Through the shadows, she saw his lips curve faintly in return, barely heard his murmur.
 "If I were without hope, I wouldn't be here now."

 "What am I supposed to do with you?"

 The gleam of teeth in his smile said that he had at least one idea.
 He considered her proffered hand, her unspoken promise of confirmation for only the space of a few seconds before he stepped forward to accept.

 They were silent on the way, fingers loosely linked, his thumb occasionally rubbing over hers.
 For the time being, there was nothing to be said.
-He only let go for as long as it took her door to be opened and closed behind them, replacing the contact with the press of his fingertips against the small of her back as he followed her to her room.
+He only let go for as long as it took her to open her door and close it behind them, replacing the contact with the press of his fingertips against the small of her back as he followed her to her room.
 It wasn't until after she'd made sure the blinds were tightly shut that he advanced, arms engulfing her when she moved to meet him midway.

-"Sorry," he whispered, slick fingers sliding against her, into her, probing carefully.
+"Sorry," he whispered, slick fingers sliding against her, into her, stroking carefully.
 "Like this?"

 The way she jerked her hips forward against his hand was taken for assent even before her murmured "Yeah," before she traced down his stomach and wrapped her hands around him in return.
 "Like this?"

 His teeth grazed against her throat, dug into her shoulder.
 "Harder."

 What she ended up doing took all of her nerve and surely didn't count as "harder," but definitely put an end to his standing.
 Gaara buried both of his hands in her hair as her bed cushioned them, as she took him as far down her throat as possible, his soft moans and shivers telling her exactly how she affected him.